random-leaf/jenkins-pipeline/README.md

    ```

 2. **Run the Docker Container**
-   After building the image, run the following command to start the container
+   After building the image, run the following command to start the container.

    ```bash
    docker run -d -p 80:80 leafhub